HajimeK/BlockchainDevND/Project_5_Starter_Code/readme.md

     Add a function called exchangeStars, so 2 users can exchange their star tokens...Do not worry about the price, just write code to exchange stars between users.

     Write a function to Transfer a Star.
 The function should transfer a star from the address of the caller.
-The function should accept 2 arguments, the address to transfer the star to, and the token ID of the star.
+The function should accept 2 arguments, the address to transfer the star to, and the token IDof the star.

 | Criteria | Meets Specifications |
 |---|---|